conjurdemos/docker-secrets/README.md

 $ docker build -t conjur-wordpress ./
 ```

+## Launch the container, providing host identity at runtime

-With the custom container built, we run it with the `CONJUR_HOST_ID` and `CONJUR_API_KEY` environment variables.
+Now we use custom image to run a container from it, passing `CONJUR_HOST_ID` and `CONJUR_API_KEY` environment variables.
 These are used by the container to login to Conjur and fetch the secrets:

 ```
 $ docker run -d -P --name conjur-wordpress -e CONJUR_HOST_ID=$host_id -e CONJUR_API_KEY=$host_api_key conjur-wordpress